iHRIS/iHRIS/docs/admin/install.md

 ```bash
 npm run dev
 ```
-System can now be accesses at http://localhost:3000
+System can now be accessed [here](http://localhost:3000)

-This Marks the end of the IHRIS System installation.
+**This marks the end of the IHRIS System installation.

 # Other usefull things to know about the IHRIS System